 Q: What is your editorial policy?

 A: I don’t accept promos, paid sponsorships, kickbacks, affiliate links, or advertising of any sort.
 I don’t want to feel obliged to provide coverage to anyone; that would put a damper on my passion for music writing.
-Being supported by readers on Substack allows me to keep a strict wall between editorial decisions and funding sources.
+Being supported by readers allows me to keep a strict wall between editorial decisions and funding sources.
 As I mentioned above, direct subscription models rely on mutual trust, and that works both ways.
 I trust my readers, and it’s up to me to earn their trust in return.
 Trust is the foundation of my creative work.

 Q: Do you accept gifts?

 A: Financial gifts or other resource grants to provide general support for this work may be accepted as long as they’re truly unconditional.